kmm2003/FuzzMonitor/README.md

-# Keycra.sh
+# FuzzMonitor

 ## Overview

-`keycra.sh` is a shell script designed to manage core dump settings, prompt user interactions for time setting and file initialization, and monitor processes for crashes.
+`FuzzMonitor` is a shell script designed to manage core dump settings, prompt user interactions for time setting and file initialization, and monitor processes for crashes.
 It provides a comprehensive solution for enabling and configuring core dumps, as well as logging and detecting process crashes.

 ## Features